Crematorium oven malfunction sends smoke, human ashes into air

 Firefighters were able to shut the door and then helped the crematorium ventilate the building.
 No damage or flames outside of the oven were reported.

-Krepps confirmed human ashes were contained in the thick smoke that flooded out of the building.
-The captain added that a chemical fire suppression system had also activated when the door was stuck shut, adding another harsh chemical to the smoke that could be seen from a nearby shopping center.
+Krepps confirmed human ashes were contained in the thick smoke that flooded out of the building, as well as a chemical fire suppression agent.

+"The fire extinguishing system activated, so that was the extinguishing agent from the system that was exposed," said Krepps.
+The chemical agent mixed with the ashes to make for a toxic situation.
+"You don’t want to breathe the agent if at all possible," said Krepps.

+That warning sent Michael Goldberg, who had left work nearby to see what was going on, retreating back to watch from the safety of his office.